iCanHazSkillz/immichframe-remote/README.md

-# ImmichFrame Remote HTTPOut Server
+# ImmichFrame Remote - Control your immich frame web instance with HTTP Get requests

-This repository contains a Dockerized HTTPOut server designed to interact with an ImmichFrame setup.
-The configuration is flexible, allowing users to adjust environment variables to match their system.
+This repository contains a Dockerized HTTPOut server designed to interact with an ImmichFrame Web setup.
+Provided scripts will allow users to remotely change to the next/previous frame or play/pause the frame.

 ## Prerequisites